 Annual Expenses – $162 to $3,872/year

 Cat Food – $90 – $2,520/year

 There’s great cat food available for every budget.
 The average grain-free dry food costs around $300 per year, while low-cost wet food might cost about $273.75 annually.
-Fresh, raw, and freeze-dried food ranges from $1,000 to over $2,000 a year.
-These cost calculations are based on the prices of popular foods sold online.
+Fresh, raw, and freeze-dried food range from $1,000 to over $2,000 a year.
+These calculations of the costs of owning a cat are based on the prices of popular foods sold online.

 Cat Litter and Accessories – $72 – $378/year

 According to results from the analysis of multiple popular products sold online, clay cat litter costs around $72 per year.
 Biodegradable and silica gel products are more expensive at up to $250 annually.
-Accessories like liners, deodorizers, and a litter mat will also add to your overall cost.
+Accessories like liners, deodorizers, and a litter mat will also add to your overall cat cost per year.

 Veterinary checkups can involve additional tests on your cat if something unusual pops up.
 These procedures can range from $100 to $800 or more.

 Emergencies and Chronic Illness – may cost $10,000 or more

 Emergencies and illnesses are your biggest financial planning wild cards when it comes to the costs of owning a cat.
 Treatment for diabetes might cost over $10,000 during a cat’s lifetime.
 Treating a cat with a fever might even cost over $8,000 (source).